 * * * * *

-An ARB enforcement officer is denied the opportunity to conduct activities authorized in this section.
+A CARB enforcement officer is denied the opportunity to conduct activities authorized in this section.

-An ARB enforcement officer is unable to conduct activities authorized in paragraph (d)(2) of this section because an engine manufacturer has located its facility in a foreign jurisdiction where local law prohibits those activities.
+A CARB enforcement officer is unable to conduct activities authorized in paragraph (d)(2) of this section because an engine manufacturer has located its facility in a foreign jurisdiction where local law prohibits those activities.

 * * * * *